-3. PUBLIC COMMENTS AND ANNOUNCEMENTS

-This time is reserved for members of the public to address the Finance Committee of the Board relative to matters of the Committee not on the agenda.
+- Announcements/Consideration and Approval of Requests by Trustees to Participate Remotely Pursuant to AB 2449 (Government Code 54943(f)). - Trustee Parker will attend remotely pursuant to ADA accommodation. - The Secretary of the Board will take roll call. - 4.
+PUBLIC COMMENTS AND ANNOUNCEMENTSThis time is reserved for public members to address the Board relative to matters of the District, not on the agenda.
 No action may be taken on non-agenda items unless authorized by law.
 Comments will be limited to three minutes per person (or six minutes where a translator is used).
+Speaker cards are available for those making a public comment.